Planck 2015 results. XX. Constraints on inflation: Conclusions

 We first investigate the class of inflationary models with a single monomial potential \citep{Linde:1983gd}:

-in which inflation occurs for large values of the inflaton $\phi > M_\mathrm{pl}$.
+in which inflation occurs for large values of the inflaton, $\phi > M_\mathrm{pl}$.
 The predictions for the scalar spectral index and the tensor-to-scalar ratio at first order in the slow-roll approximation are $n_\mathrm{s} - 1 \approx - 2 (n+2)/(4 N_* +n)$ and $r \approx 16 n/(4 N_* + n)$, respectively.
 By assuming a dust equation of state (i.e., $w_\mathrm{int} = 0$) prior to thermalization, the cubic and quartic potentials are strongly disfavoured by $\ln B = -11.6$ and $\ln B = -23.3$, respectively.
 The quadratic potential is moderately disfavoured by $\ln B = -4.7$.
 Other values, such as $n=4/3$, $1$, and $2/3$, motivated by axion monodromy \citep{monodromyI,monodromyII}, are compatible with \Planck\ data with $w_\mathrm{int}=0$.

 Small modifications occur when considering the effective equation of state parameter, $w_\mathrm{int} = (n-2)/(n+2)$, defined by averaging over the coherent oscillation regime which follows inflation \citep{1983PhRvD..28.1243T}.
-The Bayes factors are slightly modified when $w_\mathrm{int}$ is allowed to float, as can be seen from Table~\ref{table:model_compar}.
+The Bayes factors are slightly modified when $w_\mathrm{int}$ is allowed to float, as shown in Table~\ref{table:model_compar}.